wavefrontHQ/wavefront-operator-for-kubernetes/README.md

 This project is in the beta phase and not ready for use on production environments.
-For use on production environments, refer to the Installation and Configuration sections of the [collector repo](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes) for our original, more established processes.
+For use on production environments, see the Installation and Configuration sections of the [collector repo](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes) for our original, more established processes.